gotify/website/docs/plugin.md

----
-id: plugin
-title: Intro to Gotify Plugins
+# Intro to Gotify Plugins
----

 > Plugins are currently only supported on Linux and MacOS due to a current limitation of golang.